 Angie walks you through her high-risk pregnancy.
 She knew her baby would die days/weeks after she gave birth.
 This book will both tear you apart and put you back together.

 The Broken Way: A Daring Path to the Abundant Life (Ann Voskamp)

 I found this book right when I needed it.
-It gives you a fresh look on pain and how it transforms your life is amazing ways.
+It gives you a fresh look at pain and how it transforms your life in amazing ways.
 This book takes away the fear of hard stuff happening.
 You’ll see how that the cracks in your life let God’s love into your heart in breathtaking ways.

 Uninvited: Living Loved When You Feel Less Than, Left Out, and Lonely (Lysa TerKeurst)

 I picked up this book when I was going through a painful period in my life; I had no idea how healing reading it would be.
 The bottom line is that it made me think about the root of some of my pain, which was seeking approval.
-For anyone who struggles from people-pleasing, this is a must read.
+For anyone who struggles with people-pleasing, this is a must-read.

 Mended: Pieces of a Life Made Whole (Angie Smith)

 Angie wondered if really all hard things worked together for good.
 She took time to sort through her thoughts and research heartache; this is her story.

 Option B: Facing Adversity, Building Resilience, and Finding Joy (Sheryl Sandberg and Adam Grant)

 Sheryl Sandberg, a key leader in the Facebook company, shares her story of unexpectedly losing her husband.
 Through the grief and pain, her counselor helps her put her life back together.